FunnyEngineer/mae_aod/experiment_log.md

     2. patch embed is using conv2d to change sub-image to singal.
 However, since we have nan values in nearby pixels.
 Does that will increase the cover ratio?

 Reply to 2-2.
 After resizing the image, the cover ratio will decrease!
 What we should do is -> instead of creating the positional embeding layers for patched images, creating that for raw images -> which means to do the pixel-wise encoding.
 If we do this, another

+#### 2023.04.13

+1. Let's move the masking step toward the patch
+    1, examine the cover ratio if it reach 0.25 if not, trim that batch
+    2.